entropia/tip-toi-reveng/README.md

            interactively play: Enter OIDs, and see what happens. rewrite <infile.gme> <outfile.gme>
-           parses the file and serializes it again (for debugging). create-debug <outfile.gme> <productid>
+           parses the file and serializes it again (for debugging). export <infile.gme> [<outfile.yaml>]
-           creates a special Debug.gme file for that productid export <infile.gme> [<outfile.yaml>]
            dumps the file in the human-readable yaml format assemble <infile.yaml> <outfile.gme>